freeCodeCamp/guide/src/pages/progressive-web-apps/add-to-homescreen/index.md

 **Windows**

-On windows phone, add meta tag to `html` file.
+On windows phone, add the following meta tags to the head section of your HTML:

 ```html
 <meta name="msapplication-TileImage" content="/assets/images/icons/icon-144x144.png">